-Assitive technology items can help you complete tasks without the help of another person or to be more independent with daily tasks.
+Assistive technology items may help you complete tasks without the help of another person or to be more independent with daily tasks.

-The Arc of Tri-Cities is currently contracted with the Developmental Disabilities Administration (DDA) to provide Supplies and Equipment to eligible individuals.
+The Arc of Tri-Cities is currently contracted with the Developmental Disabilities Administration (DDA) to provide Specialized Equipment and Supplies to eligible individuals.

-If you are on a Community First Choice Waiver you have access for State Support in funding for Assistive Technology (AT) Devices and apps that increase the individual's independence.
+If you are on Community First Choice you have access to funding for Assistive Technology (AT) Devices that increase the individual's independence.

 If you're unsure if you qualify, contact your case resource manager at DDA and ask about this service.